Saurabh-Singh-Negi/100-days-of-code/log.md

 The last time I gave up my challenge on day 12.

-And here I am to do things the better way.
+And here I am to do things the better way.Highlights

 cheers